La ripetente fa l'occhietto al preside

-La ripetente fa l'occhietto al preside (The repeating student winked at the principal) is a 1980 Italian commedia sexy all'italiana directed by Mariano Laurenti.
+La ripetente fa l'occhietto al preside (The repeating student winked at the principal) is a 1980 Italian commedia sexy all'italiana film directed by Mariano Laurenti.

 Plot

-The film is set in 1980 in Italy.
-After some breaks, Angela Pastorelli, daughter of a wealthy industrialist, resumes interrupted studies.
-Among the classmates there is the handsome Carlo Lucignani whom the girl wants to hang up, but Carlo received from his father, a Pastorelli employee, the ban to date Angela.
+The film is set in Italy in 1980.
+After some breaks, Angela Pastorelli, daughter of a wealthy industrialist, resumes her interrupted studies.
+Among her classmates is the handsome Carlo Lucignani whom the girl becomes interested in.
+However, Carlo has been forbidden by his father, an employee of the Pastorelli family, to date Angela.